-World Language - In general, most liberal arts colleges require at least two years in the same world language for admission, with many requiring three years.
+World Languages - In general, most liberal arts colleges require at least two years in the same world language for admission, with many requiring three years and four years being optimal.
 Students who plan to major in world language should take four years in one language and two in another.